chinatsu/c2lina/README.md

 # c2lina

-a collection of scripts to get cultris 2 running on catalina
+a collection of scripts to get cultris 2 running on catalina (and big sur)

 ## installation